 Maternity/Paternity Leave in Kuwait

-Pregnant women are also entitled to take 100 days of leave, consecutive or not, after the maternity leave, but they are not eligible for pay and must present a medial certificate as proof that they are unable to work.
+Pregnant women are also entitled to take 100 days of leave, consecutive or not, after the maternity leave, but they are not eligible for pay and must present a medical certificate as proof that they are unable to work.

 There is no statutory paternity leave.